 If the above reasons do not seem to be the cause, please send our support team the following required information:

-- You may also take a look at what your expected upload time is based on your file size and the upload speed provided by the ping test here.
-If the time it is taking to upload corresponds with the times provided in this page.
+- You may also take a look at what your expected upload time is based on your file size and the upload speed provided by the test here.
+If the time it is taking to upload corresponds to the times provided in this page.
 This would not be a performance issue but the expected upload time based on your network. *Additional factors may apply based on your unique network configuration.

 How do I perform a Traceroute?